hasenbanck/kopi/README.md

 # Kopi

 Kopi is a small abstraction to easily and safely embed an ECMAScript execution engine inside a Rust based application.
 It uses the V8 execution engine to provide JITed ECMAScript execution and aims to use very few dependencies.

+## Status ##

+This crate is still in the design phase and in large parts unfinished.
+Once it reaches a certain stage of maturity it will be published to cargo.io.

 ## Features